L4ZZA/matchmaking/README.md

 example: `curl localhost:9090/sessions`

 ### Join
-The `/join` hanlde will allow a player to join a session and wait for the match to start.
+The `/join` handle will allow a player to join a session and wait for the match to start.
 If no sessions are available a new one will be generated for the player.
-This message requires a Player JSON obect with a name defined or the player will not be added.
+This message requires a Player JSON object with a name defined or the player will not be added.
 The id is automatically generated.

 *Player format*